Multi-modal Gaussian Process Variational Autoencoders for Neural and Behavioral Data: The Gaussian Process Variational Autoencoder

 We define the variational posterior so that it factorizes over the Fourier frequencies.
 The variational distribution can be written as

-where $i$ indexes a trial of times-series images $\boldsymbol{Y}$.
-Training is done by batches over a subset of trials.
-In contrast to the standard GP-VAE \cite{casale2018gaussian}, the Fourier representation requires that, for each trial, images at all timepoints are mapped to a single $P\times \mathit{F}$-dimensional Fourier representation.
+where $i$ indexes a trial of times-series images $\boldsymbol{Y}$ and $\omega$ indexes the Fourier frequencies (${\omega} \in {0,1,2 \dots \mathit{F}}$).
+In contrast to the standard GP-VAE \citep{casale2018gaussian}, the Fourier representation requires that, for each trial, images at all timepoints are mapped to a single $P\times \mathit{F}$-dimensional Fourier representation.
 We accomplish this in two steps - first, we use a deep neural network for each image at each time point $\mathbf{y}^i_t$, which will result in $T$ total network embeddings for a single trial, each of dimension $P$.
 We follow that with a single linear layer each for the mean and variance of the variational distribution, $l_{\tilde{\mu}}(\cdot)$, $l_{\tilde{\sigma}^2}(\cdot)$, that will map from the number of timepoints to the number of Fourier frequencies. $l_{\tilde{\mu}},l_{\tilde{\sigma}^2}:\RR^{P\times T} \rightarrow \RR^{P\times \mathit{F}}$.
 A schematic for the Fourier domain variational and generative architecture is displayed in Figure \ref{fig:GPVAE}(a).

 There are a number of advantages to representing the GP-VAE latents and variational parameters in the Fourier domain.
-For one, the diagonal representation of $\mK$ means we avoid a costly matrix inversion when evaluating the GP prior \cite{aoi2017scalable, paciorek2007bayesian, hensman2017variational, wilson2013gaussian, loper2021general}.
+For one, the diagonal representation of $\tilde{\mK}$ means we avoid a costly matrix inversion when evaluating the GP prior \citep{aoi2017scalable, paciorek2007bayesian, hensman2017variational, wilson2013gaussian, loper2021general}.
 Secondly, we can \textit{prune} the high frequencies in the Fourier domain, effectively sparsifying the variational parameters, and hence frequencies ($\mathit{F}< T$), while enforcing a smooth latent representation.
-Though this is a free parameter in our model thus if the user would like to model steady-states they are able to easily adjust this.
-Lastly, the Fourier representation of the variational parameters mean we can retain both temporal correlations and the advantages of using a mean-field approximation for the variational posterior $q_\phi$ \cite{keeley2020identifying}.These advantages have been seen in simpler GP models.
-For more information, see \cite{aoi2017scalable, keeley2020identifying}.
+Lastly, the Fourier representation of the variational parameters mean we can retain both temporal correlations as well as the advantages of using a mean-field approximation for the variational posterior $q_\phi$.These advantages have been seen in simpler GP models.
+For more information, see \citep{aoi2017scalable, keeley2020identifying}.